Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 $ sudo rm /etc/getlino/getlino.conf

 The --appy option tells getlino configure to install a LibreOffice server on your machine.
 Some of the demo examples use lino_xl.lib.appypod for producing printable pdf files.
-That's why you need a LibreOffice server on your system.
-Details about what getlino does are described in Running a LibreOffice server.
+That’s why you need a LibreOffice server on your system.
+Details about what getlino does are described in More about the LibreOffice service.

 More about virtualenvs